HO-COOH/CPPDevOnWindows/README.md

 Just launch the installer and keep clicking "Next"

 ##### Install GCC
+If you also want to install `clang`, skip this part and go directly to [Install Clang](#install-clang),  because GCC is a dependency of Clang (on MSYS2) and will be automatically installed when you install clang.

 1. Run MSYS2, type the following command:
 ```
 pacman -Syu